chetbox/minishift-tetris/README.md

 # Minishift Tetris

-A Tetris implements for a chain of 8x8 Minishift LED displays
+A Tetris implementation for a chain of 8x8 Minishift LED displays

 ## Installation